ietf-wg-acme/acme/draft-ietf-acme-acme.md

 keyAuthorization (required, string):
 : The key authorization for this challenge.
 This value MUST match the token from the challenge and the client's account key.

+port (optional, integer):
+: A TCP port between 1 and 1023 (inclusive).
+If given, the server MUST connect on this port instead of the default TCP port (443).

 ~~~~~~~~~~
 /* BEGIN JWS-signed content */